broadinstitute/cromwell/README.md

 }
 ```

-If none of `callA` and `callB` can be found, the response will be in the following format:
+If neither `callA` nor `callB` can be found, the response will be in the following format:

 ```